chainengine-xyz/chainengine-sdk-js/README.md

 Most of the SDK calls return type ```ResponseDto``` that has error status and ```data``` field with actual response data.

+Note: The image URI is hosted on IPFS, but you can use any other image hosting service.
+To see how to upload images to IPFS using our SDK please check [this](#upload).

 ## Fetch NFT by Id
 To fetch already minted NFT:
 ```javascript